 Guildford Area Guide

-In modern times the town has retained its importance as a communication hub and market town, and gained a contemporary cathedral, modern university, world-class sports facilities and extensive shopping and commercial developments.
-It also benefits from an excellent, high speed rail link to London.
+Just 40 minutes from London Waterloo and with almost 100 trains daily, Guildford has retained its importance as a communication hub and market town, with a modern university, world-class sports facilities and extensive shopping and commercial developments.